 Minneapolis College Student Health Clinic: In 2019 the Minneapolis College Student Health Clinic celebrated ten years of partnership with the University of Minnesota's Boynton Health Service.
 The clinic is operated under a Minnesota State service agreement, which has been extended through an RFP process.
 Funded through the health services fee with in-kind support by Minneapolis College administration for facilities, maintenance, and capital equipment, the Minneapolis College Student Health Clinic provides quality healthcare services by medical professionals on campus to all enrolled Minneapolis College students.
 The clinic provides treatments for common illnesses and injuries, testing (laboratory and x-ray on site), routine medical exams, physical therapy, nutrition counseling, and chemical health and mental health services (both therapy and medication management).
-In at typical year, the clinic serves approximately 950 unique students and provides over 1,700 visits.
+In fiscal year 2022, the clinic had over 932 patient visits.
 Clinical and public health staff from Boynton Health Service are also engaged with Minneapolis College staff to coordinate campus health and wellness initiatives.